angel-zguerrero/elixir-pendulum-app/README.md

 Written in Elixir using Rabbitmq as a backend to store the solution of the operations, Redis as communication and discovery layer between the nodes.

+### See in action

+You can see all the ecosystem in action of this this distributed service deploying [Distributed Hive Network](https://github.com/angel-zguerrero/hive-docker/blob/main/distributed-hive-network).

 ## Installation

 ```bash